-Merit List: For students who earn at least six (6) semester hours in credit classes including developmental classes and have a semester grade point average of 3.25 or higher.
+Merit List: For students who earn at least six (6) semester hours in credit classes including transition/support classes and have a semester grade point average of 3.25 or higher.

-Dean's List: For students who earn at least nine (9) semester hours in credit classes excluding developmental classes (courses numbered below 100, except ENL 100, MTH 100, MTH 101, and MTH 103 in the Catalog) and have a semester grade point average of 3.5 or higher.
+Dean's List: For students who earn at least nine (9) semester hours in credit classes excluding transition/support classes (courses numbered below 100, except ENL 100, MTH 100, MTH 101, and MTH 103 in the Catalog) and have a semester grade point average of 3.5 or higher.

-President's List: For students who earn at least 12 semester hours in credit classes excluding developmental classes (courses numbered below 100, except ENL 100, MTH 100, MTH 101, and MTH 103 in the Catalog) and have a semester grade point average of 4.0.
+President's List: For students who earn at least 12 semester hours in credit classes excluding transition/support classes (courses numbered below 100, except ENL 100, MTH 100, MTH 101, and MTH 103 in the Catalog) and have a semester grade point average of 4.0.

-Graduation Honors: Graduates with a cumulative grade point average of 3.5 or higher are designated as honor students at the graduation ceremonies.
+Graduation Honors for Degrees Only: Graduates with a cumulative grade point average of 3.5 or higher are designated as honor students at the graduation ceremonies.
 Graduates with accumulative grade point average of 4.0 are designated as students with highest honors at the graduation ceremonies.